Index and Glossary – S

 Discussion: Utah imposes a sales tax to all retail sales of tangible personal property that are not specifically exempted.
 The purchaser is liable for paying the sales tax, but the University departments making the sale are responsible for collecting sales tax and reporting it to General Accounting by the 15th of the month following the sale month.
 General Accounting consolidates University sales, prepares a single sales tax return for the University and reports and remits the tax collected to the state.

-Lodging: effective July 1, 2011 the University is required to pay sales tax on its direct payments for lodging.
+Lodging: The University is required to pay sales tax on its direct payments for lodging.
 There is no sales tax exemption when an individual purchases lodging and is reimbursed by the University.
 The University’s sales tax exemption only applies when purchases are made for University business purposes, directly using University funds.
 The University then applies for a refund of the sales taxes paid.

 Discussion: A Form that departments use to pay scholarships or fellowships from departmental funds or grants and contracts.

-Non-Resident Alien (NRA) recipients may be subject to 14% withholding on Scholarship/Fellowship payments and should make an appointment with Tax Services, 581-5414, to determine their tax liability.
+Non-Resident Alien (NRA) recipients may be subject to 14% withholding on Traineeship payments and should make an appointment with Tax Services, 581-5414, to determine their tax liability.